enhuiz/lip2wav-dataset/README.md

 # Unofficial Lip2Wav Dataset Preprocessing Scripts

 [Lip2Wav](https://github.com/Rudrabha/Lip2Wav/) dataset is a large scale dataset for lip-to-speech synthesis.

-These scripts allow to only download and preprocess parts of the dataset, and runs faster.
+This script allow to only download and preprocess parts of the dataset, and runs faster.
 For example, to run only test for dl, you may simply specify `--splits test --speakers dl` for all the following steps.

 ## Installation